 Slowly I will unlearn you.

-Like forgotten winter layers stowed away in worn boxes and suitcases,
+Like forgotten winter layers stowed away in worn boxes and dusty suitcases,

-each long morning cradled so perfectly in your arms.
+every long morning cradled so gently in your arms,

 every three-hour conversation that danced and drifted into the night, carrying all our life’s memories, all our future dreams of four wheelers and wood stoves, of slow afternoons eating casserole on the front porch, barefoot and easy.